Hibbert Newton, his signature from a regimental paylist dated Lincoln, England, 9 August 1781

 Exchanged into another regiment: 11 January 1782 (with Lieutenant William Oldham, 53rd Regiment)

 After the 62nd Regiment was repatriated to England in 1781, Newton, then a lieutenant, was assigned to Lieutenant-Colonel John Anstruther's company.
-Newton soon after decided upon an important trade: on 11 January 1782, he swapped units with Lieutenant William Oldham of the 53rd Regiment of Foot, a regiment then still assigned to the Canada garrison.
-This decision was perhaps based upon a desire of his to return to Canada, where he was probably from.
+Newton soon after engaged in the first of a series of lateral exchanges into other corps which, in the records, would define the rest of his martial career.
+On 11 January 1782, he swapped regiments with Lieutenant William Oldham of the 53rd Regiment of Foot, a regiment long assigned to the Canada garrison.
+Newton remained with that regiment until he exchanged into O'Donnell's Irish Regiment, with a commission date of 20 July 1794.
+Newton's final commission, with a date of 12 November 1794, was in Fox's Irish Regiment.
+He died soon after.

 OFFICERS